aahsan4/JDBCCarSharingAPI/README.md

-This is the *Car Sharing* project I made myself.
+This is a *Java H2 Database Car Sharing* project that I made myself.

 <p>Car-sharing is becoming a more and more popular green alternative to owning a car.
-Let's create a program that manages a car-sharing service allowing companies to rent out their cars and find customers.</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/140?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/140</a>

-Here's the link to the project: https://hyperskill.org/projects/140
+This is a program that manages a car-sharing service allowing companies to rent out their cars and find customers.
+I used H2 database to store the Company, Car, Customer data.
+I connected to the database using JDBC driver and Connection objects.
+Wrote the queries in SQL to Create, Read, Update and Delete the tables.</p>

-Check out my profile: https://hyperskill.org/profile/366158627